New Patients:

 ADVANCED TECHNOLOGY & TMJ TREATMENT

 TMJ issues can be very complex and create limitations in the quality of life.
-Arriving at a proper diagnosis is critical for the success of treatment and relief of symptoms, Dr. Grapevine uses advanced technology as part of a comprehensive approach to both analysis and treatment with the goal of a long term result that addresses the underlying issue affecting the function of the bite.
+Arriving at a proper diagnosis is critical for the success of treatment and relief of symptoms, Dr. Grapevine uses advanced technology as part of a comprehensive approach to both analysis and treatment.
+The goal is a long-term result that addresses the underlying issue affecting the function of the bite.

-The treatment approach for TMJ disorders varies between the fields of both neuropathy and dentistry.
+Our holistic treatment approach for TMJ disorders varies between the fields of both neuropathy and dentistry.
 While analgesic pain relief is often prescribed for those suffering from this disorder, often times the pain is more neurologic in cause and nature.
-As a result, pain relievers often do not provide an adequate effect.
+As a result, pain relievers often don’t provide an adequate effect.

-Another approach to pain management involves the use of tricyclic antidepressants such as Amitriptyline or Nortriptyline to provide pain modification.
-This approach proves to be more effective for those not searching for long term treatment.
+Another approach to pain management involves using tricyclic antidepressants such as Amitriptyline or Nortriptyline to provide pain modification.
+This approach proves to be more effective for those not searching for long-term treatment.

-It will help your jaw to rest in a natural position, one that does not stress the joints or muscles and cause common symptoms of TMJ.
+It will help your jaw rest in a natural position, one that doesn’t stress the joints or muscles and cause common symptoms of TMJ.
 Over time, an orthotic can facilitate physiologic changes in the fit of the bite for a long term resolution.

 Oral Appliances

 Mouthguard/Night guard: For many patients, the use of a custom mouthguard to stop teeth grinding can provide symptom relief and prevent further damage to the teeth and gums.
-Dr. Grapevine will evaluate all aspects of your occlusal system (this includes teeth, gums, and jaw joints) to identify the underlying cause of your bite problem and recommend appropriate treatment options.
+Dr. Grapevine will evaluate all aspects of your occlusal system (this includes teeth, gums, and jaw joints) to identify the underlying cause of your bite problem and recommend non-surgical and non-invasive treatment options.

-Most new patients tell us that if they were given a guard by another dental office, they could not wear it due to discomfort.
-How we approach guard therapy is different than most offices and our patients who have been through guard therapy in our office tell us they cannot sleep without it.
+Most new patients tell us that if they were given a guard by another dental office, they couldn’t wear it because it was uncomfortable.
+How we approach guard therapy is different than most offices.
+Our patients who have been through guard therapy tell us they can’t sleep without it!

 It is all about the technique, follow up, the proper type of adjustments.
 You should see improvements and can expect your guard to last for several years.